How to Process Payroll in 8 Simple Steps

 These tips can help you spot potential ghost employees so you can investigate before more money is stolen.

 The bottom line is you need a payroll system that allows you to avoid mistakes.
-A system that automatically runs audits every payroll means your payroll is monitored so you identify potential ghost employees before they are paid.
+A system that automatically monitors every payroll means your payroll is checked so you identify potential ghost employees before they are paid.
 Tax and payroll software is proactive allowing you to remain on top of any mistakes or discrepancies as they happen.
 You won’t have to wait until the end of the year or your quarterly audits but instead are shown issues every time your payroll is run.
 This occurs prior to the checks being sent, allowing you to stop payment on anything that appears suspicious.

 If you would like information on the payroll software available, speak to our team today.

-About The Author
+About the Author